openstack/kayobe/ansible/roles/dell-switch-bmp/README.md

 `dell_switch_bmp_images` is a list of images to provide a BMP configuration for, and defaults to an empty list.
-Each item should be a dict with the following keys:
+Each item should be a dict with the following items:

-`url`
-    URL of the image to download.
+- `url` - URL of the image to download.
-`dest`
-    Name of the file to download the image to.
+- `dest`- name of the file to download the image to.
-`match`
-    dnsmasq match rule to match hosts against.
+- `match` - dnsmasq match rule to match hosts against.
-`tag`
-    dnsmasq tag to apply to matching hosts.
+- `tag` - dnsmasq tag to apply to matching hosts.
-`checksum`
-    optional checksum of image, in format required for Ansible's `get_url` module.
+- `checksum` - optional checksum of image, in format required for Ansible's `get_url` module.

 `dell_switch_bmp_http_base_url` is the base URL of HTTP server.